pyTooling/pyTooling/doc/DataStructures/Tree.rst

 .. code:: python

-   # Create node with unique ID
+   # Create a tree with a single node
    root = Node(id=0)

    # Create a second minimalistic tree